tildetown/rodo/README.md

 ## Showing the help message

 The help message will provide a list of available commands.
-This is useful in case you forget the name of a comamnd or how to use a command.
+This is list useful in case you forget the name of a command or how to use a command.

 ### To show the help message